Can Eating Fish Reduce The Pain from Rheumatoid Arthritis?

 Not all spices are made equal

 It’s important to choose fish that have a higher content of omega 3 than omega 6.
-As such, mackerel and tuna may be your best bets.

 Other options include anchovies, prawns, and cod.
 Shellfish like squid and octopus are excellent sources of omega 3.